JUST ONE DAY

 “Yes.
 It’s good.
 Let’s do more of it.”

 I hugged her tightly.
-I couldn’t believe after all these years and so much pain, she saw the value of my heart’s efforts.
+I couldn’t believe that after all these years and so much pain, she saw the value of my heart’s efforts.
 We both wiped away tears and laughed.
-I felt love and connection for the first time since she was diagnosed with cancer at the age of 41 and told me that she was ready to die.
-She had told me, she was tired and ready to go.
+I felt a deep love and connection for the first time since she was diagnosed with cancer at the age of 41 and told me that she was ready to die.
+She had told me she was tired and ready to go.
+I was only 21 and not ready to lose my mother.

 It was snowing and cold.
 She stood by the open door and yelled after me as I walked to the car.